librarianrafia/cv/index.md

 `2018` Participant in initial cohort (2018) of NEH grant funded [Digital Humanities Research Institute (DHRI)at CUNY](https://www.dhinstitutes.org/) to train in becoming local Community Leader
 - Led committee to put on [DHRI@SMU (2018-current)](http://www.smu.edu/dhri)

+- Committees at SMU (2017-Present)
+- Led committee on Workshops (Spring 2021-Fall 2021)
+- Leads committee on the Digital Humanities Research Institute (2018-Present)
+- Served on library committee on Research and Scholarly Communication (2017-2020)
+- Served on Search Committees (2019, 2021)

 ## University of Texas at Arlington